1997roylee/hey-chatgpt/readme.md

 ---

-Hey Chatgpt is here to help out:
+Hey ChatGPT is here to help out:

 - 🔎 ChatGPT for Google: Search ChatGPT results using your keywords.
 Save time, get quick access to answers.
 - ⏰ Save time